hds/hegdenu.net/content/posts/performance-optimization-flamegraph-divan.md

    ╰─ pre_bbox                      17.07 µs      │ 52.57 µs      │ 21.19 µs      │ 23.22 µs      │ 100     │ 100
 ```

 The results were better than we had expected.
 As you can see, we saw a 100x speed up in all cases except the small corridor, but even in that scenario there was a 5x to 8x speed up.
-This change made the worst case scenarios significantly better and even gave a reasonable improvement in the smallest scenario where optimizations attempts could potentially lead to worse performance.
+Our optimization made the worst case scenarios significantly better and even gave a reasonable improvement in the smallest scenario where optimizations attempts could potentially lead to worse performance.
 And we know all this because of the benchmarking, instead of just guessing!

-Now that we have some confidence in our changes, let's compare them in the same performance tests that we used in the beginning.
+Now that we have some confidence in our changes, let's compare them in the same performance tests that we used at the beginning.
 Note that "old" and "new" have switched sides compared to the first latency graph that I showed.

 ![A time series graph showing average, p95, p98, and p99 response times.
 There are two separate sets of lines (executed at different times, with a gap in the middle), the ones on the left are labelled "Pre-filtering with bounding box" and the ones on the right are labelled "Old corridor filtering".](/img/performance-optimization-flamegraph-divan/latency_baseline_vs_pre_bbox.png)